twurple/twurple/docs/examples/chat/basic-bot.md

 Fortunately, with the access token in step 2, we also got a refresh token! *(You wrote that down, didn't you?)*

-With that, you can create another type of auth provider that supports multi-user operation (via the `addUser` method) and automatically refreshes all tokens stored in it.
+With that, you can create another type of auth provider that supports multi-user operation (via the `addUserForToken` method) and automatically refreshes all tokens stored in it.

 For the chat client to figure out which user to connect as, you need to specify which one you want to use for chat.

 The feature managing this is called **intents**.
-You can give a user a specific set of intents by passing them to the `addUser` function as the third parameter.
+You can give a user a specific set of intents by passing them to the `addUserForToken` function as the second parameter.
 The chat client looks for the `chat` intent by default.

 Just replace the initialization line with this (but keep the `clientId` and `accessToken` constants):